cdparkes/NumberGuessingGame/README.md

 ## How to Play
 --------------

-1. Run the game by executing the JavaScript file.
+1. Run the game by running the Main.java file.
 2. You will be presented with a welcome message and a prompt to select the difficulty level.
 3. Choose the difficulty level by entering 1 for Easy, 2 for Medium, or 3 for Hard.
 4. Once you've selected the difficulty level, you will be prompted to enter your guess.